-For those of you who are writers, that is exactly what fiction is: non-detectable persuasion.
+For those of you who are writers, that's exactly what fiction is: non-detectable persuasion.
 Good fiction shouldn’t feel persuasive.
 The reader doesn’t want to know how he or she believes the story.
 Once the reader detects the trick, or worse, realizes he or she is being preached to or coerced, the magic vanishes, and the story becomes distasteful.

 No one likes to be lectured when all they want is to be entertained.
-Yet, this is happening more and more in fictional movies and TV shows, which is making me like them less.
+Yet, this is happening more and more in movies and TV shows, which is making me like them less.
 Maybe this is way I’m learning how to write my own stories.